MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/compiled-bindings.md

 Compiled bindings improve data binding performance, with the performance benefit varying.
 Unit testing reveals that:

-- A compiled binding that uses property-change notification is resolved approximately 8 times quicker than a classic binding.
+- A compiled binding that uses property-change notification (i.e. a `OneWay`, `OneWayToSource`, or `TwoWay` binding) is resolved approximately 8 times quicker than a classic binding.
-- A compiled binding that doesn't use property-change notification is resolved approximately 20 times quicker than a classic binding.
+- A compiled binding that doesn't use property-change notification (i.e. a `OneTime` binding) is resolved approximately 20 times quicker than a classic binding.
-- Setting the [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext) on a compiled binding that uses property change notification is approximately 5 times quicker than setting the `BindingContext` on a classic binding.
+- Setting the [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext) on a compiled binding that uses property change notification (i.e. a `OneWay`, `OneWayToSource`, or `TwoWay` binding) is approximately 5 times quicker than setting the `BindingContext` on a classic binding.
-- Setting the [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext) on a compiled binding that doesn't use property change notification is approximately 7 times quicker than setting the `BindingContext` on a classic binding.
+- Setting the [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext) on a compiled binding that doesn't use property change notification (i.e. a `OneTime` binding) is approximately 7 times quicker than setting the `BindingContext` on a classic binding.

 These performance differences can be magnified on mobile devices, dependent upon the platform being used, the version of the operating system being used, and the device on which the application is running.